kavimaluskam/leetcode-collection/813_all-paths-from-source-to-target/README.md

 - Time Complexity: `O(V+E)`, for DFS in a graph, wheres `V` is number of nodes and `E` is the number of edges.

-- Space Complexity: `O(E)`, for the result set in memory, which is determined by the number of edges in the graph.
+- Space Complexity: `O(V * E)`, for the result set in memory, which the number is determined by the number of edges, while the size is determined by the number of vertex.